 Biden was lying, of course.

 International weapons inspectors had been perfectly clear about what "he did with them."
 After losing the Gulf War in 1991, Iraq's weapons programs were subject to intrusive inspections and international sanctions.
+An IAEA report from 1995 indicated that "all nuclear weapons related activities had effectively ceased" in January 1991, "at the onset of the attack on Iraq by the coalition forces."
 By 1998, the IAEA concluded that “there is no indication that Iraq possesses nuclear weapons or any meaningful amounts of weapon-useable nuclear material."
 The next year, the UN Security Council affirmed that UN weapons inspectors "have been effective in uncovering and destroying many elements of Iraq’s proscribed weapons programmes," adding, "The bulk of Iraq's proscribed weapons programmes has been eliminated."

 In 2000, former UN weapons inspector Scott Ritter explained that "as early as 1997" it was possible "to determine that, from a qualitative standpoint, Iraq had been disarmed.
 Iraq no longer possessed any meaningful quantities of chemical or biological agent…and the industrial means to produce these agents had either been eliminated or were subject to stringent monitoring.
 The same was true of Iraq’s nuclear and ballistic missile capabilities."